Monday, October 30, 2006

 We'll pray for you too!!!

-Dear Sabine, Sometimes you notice that we spend more time with your Ate Sage because your Mom and Lola and Ninang help her study her lessons, and Sadie monopolizes Mom's time because she breastfeeds her.
+Dear Sabine, Sometimes you notice that we spend more time with your Ate Sage because your Mom and Lola help her study her lessons, and Sadie monopolizes Mom's time because she breastfeeds her.
 Pero you know what?
 We make it a point to take you out once in a while.
 Kami lang ni Mommy kasama mo.
 We enjoy being with you so much.
 We enjoy showing you off.
 And you enjoy flashing your "wolfy smile" to everybody else (it's wolfy because your pair of canine teeth are prominent.)

 Friday, October 20, 2006